Collection Agencies in Canada

 There are rules and regulations as to what a collection agency can do and you have certain rights in regarding as to how debt can be collected from you.

-For example, a collection agency representative will not be allowed to contact you and use abusive language or contact you to early in the morning.
+For example, a debt collector representative will not be allowed to contact you and use abusive language or contact you to early in the morning.

 Need Help Reviewing Your Financial Situation?